boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

     NXPE = 1  # Set number of X processors

-The grid file to use is specified relative to the root directory where the simulation is run (i.e. running “``ls ./data/BOUT.inp``” gives the options file)
+If you need to specify complex input values, e.g. numerical values from experiment, you may want to use a grid file.
+The grid file to use is specified relative to the root directory where the simulation is run (i.e. running “``ls ./data/BOUT.inp``” gives the options file).
+You can use the global option ``grid``, or ``mesh:file``:

 .. code-block:: cfg

     grid = "data/cbm18_8_y064_x260.nc"

+    # Alternatively:
+    [mesh]
+    file = "data/cbm18_8_y064_x260.nc"

 Communications
 --------------